Examine the social and economic development strategies of Argentina, Brazil, Paraguay, and Uruguay.

 Delve into contemporary economic and political issues affecting Uruguay, the most equal and developed country within Latin America.
 Visit the headquarters of the regional trade organization, MERCOSUR, and the Association for Latin American Integration, ALADI, during a three-day visit to the capital, Montevideo.
 Attend lectures at Montevideo’s Universidad Nacional de la Republica that focus on the different interpretations of and challenges to regional integration in the South.

 Paraguay faces important challenges in terms of political and economic sustainability, with indigenous communities, peasants, and women’s social movements persistently fighting for a more inclusive country where their voices and interests can be heard.
 In the capital, Asunción, you will study and analyze poverty, exclusion, and human rights violations.
 Throughout this five-day excursion, take advantage of SIT’s local partnership with Centro de Documentación y Estudio, one of Paraguay’s most important research institutions.
-You will also visits memory sites related to past dictatorships in Paraguay and other Latin American countries.
+You will also visit memory sites related to past dictatorships in Paraguay and other Latin American countries.
+At the end of the excursion, you will have the opportunity to discover the amazing landscape of Iguazú Falls, the largest waterfall system in the world.

 Program in a minute-ish